Raising backyard chickens | Homeschool Biology

 Neither did I at first, but that is what it is called in our Abeka Biology book.
 I love Abeka Science it is so thorough, and it is entertaining.

-This hands on project can only enhance their understanding of the Bird lessons.
+This hands-on project can only enhance their understanding of the lessons on birds.

 Learning how to care for our chickens using homeschool Biology was really helpful